 Post-surgery, you will likely spend the night in the hospital if you have undergone mastectomy or breast reconstruction.
 If you have undergone a lumpectomy, you may be allowed to return home the same day.
-Your blood pressure will be monitored, you will be given instructions about how to care for your surgical site, and will have the appropriate medications and pain relievers prescribed.
-Depending upon the stage of cancer that was addressed, additional treatments may be recommended.
-These include, but may not be limited, to chemotherapy, radiation therapy, hormone therapy.
+Your blood pressure will be monitored, the appropriate medications and pain relievers will be prescribed, and you will be given instructions about how to care for your surgical site.

-Engage with your breast cancer surgeon to have a better understanding of your treatment plan.
+Engaging with your breast cancer surgeon will help you have a better understanding of your treatment plan.
 When you have a clear understanding of your procedure and treatment options, you will be better equipped to manage your recovery.

 Here are a few questions you should ask your breast cancer surgeon:

 - Why is this treatment plan the best option for my case?